ferus-web/bali/README.md

 It is primarily used for debugging the engine as of right now, but it runs code fine too.

 # Integrating Bali into your applications
-Again, Bali is not in a usable state yet.
-However, it is possible to use Bali in your programs.
-There is no easy Nim-to-JS conversion layer yet, most of the JS code that calls Nim is using a lot of hacks and bridges provided by Mirage. \
 **Balde requires the C++ backend to be used as it depends on simdutf!**

 Firstly, add Bali to your project's dependencies.